uptime-com/uptime-private-location/README.md

 1. Get the PID of a running container via `docker ps`
 2. Run `docker logs -f <PID_OF_THE_RUNNING_CONTAINER>`

+### Accesing Application Logs

+You can view the application logs inside the container.

+1. Get the PID of a running container via `docker ps`
+2. sudo docker exec -it "container-id" /bin/bash
+3. Logs are located at /home/uptime/logs/ example command:
+          `tail -f /home/uptime/logs/taskqueue.log`

 ### Getting Private Location Status (via CLI)